FLO-2DKaren/FLO-2D-Docs/source/flo-2d_plugin/user_manual/toolbar/run-flo-2d-pro/Run FLO-2D.rst

 .. image:: ../../img/Run-Flo2d/run009.png

-5. If batch model is used, the model will run silently and the progress is printed to the SUMMARY.OUT file.
+5. If batch mode is used, the model will run silently and the progress is printed to the SUMMARY.OUT file.

 .. image:: ../../img/Run-Flo2d/run006.png

 6. Once the run is complete, the Simulation Complete message will be displayed in the console.
+This step is skipped if the batch mode is used.

 .. image:: ../../img/Run-Flo2d/run005.png

-7. If the activation period has expired, a message may appear indicating that the activation period has expired. and a message will be printed to the error.chk file.
+1. If the activation period has expired, a message may appear indicating that the activation period has expired. and a message will be printed to the ERROR.CHK file.

-8. If using the DEMO version, only two projects are allowed to run.
-They are the Self Help Kit and the Tailings Dam Training Project.
-If you try to run any other project.
+2. If using the DEMO version, only two projects will run.
+They are the **Self Help Kit** and the **Tailings Dam Training Project**.
+If you try to run any other project, it will not run.